top of page

 Please note that documents 1-3 are handled by the HOME OF PERFORMANCE PRACTICES Learner's Coordinator and documents 4-6 by the Student Affairs at the University central services.

-C. SHORTLISTING
+C. SHORTLISTING & HOME TASK

-D. AUDITION
+D. LIVE AUDITION & INTERVIEW

-The Admissions Board will be monitoring and assessing each applicant during this stage.
-Within two weeks after the last day of the audition, each applicant will be informed about the outcome, being either one of the following: accepted, accepted on conditions (e.g. graduating for BA, providing proof of English proficiency), on waiting list, rejected.
+After this final stage, each applicant will be informed of the outcome — accepted, accepted on conditions (e.g. graduating from BA, providing proof of English proficiency), placed on the waiting list, or rejected.

 Please note: the Admissions Board reserves the right to discontinue your admission process at any time, if deemed appropriate.